vishnuvp0213/DESIGN-AND-IMPLEMENTATION-OF-A-SMART-POWER-QUALITY-ANALYZER-USING-STM32/README.md

 - Power factor ≈ 0.830

 The slight deviation from the expected value (~0.9) is due to sensor accuracy and measurement limitations.

+## Calibration Procedure

+To obtain accurate voltage and current measurements, sensor calibration must be performed before running the main program.
+The calibration codes are provided in the **calibration** folder of this repository.

+Repository Structure

+calibration/
+- acs712_midpoint_calibration.ino
+- acs712_irms_calculation.ino
+- zmpt_voltage_calibration.ino

+main_code/
+- stm32_power_analyzer.ino
+- esp8266_iot_monitoring.ino

+Current Sensor Calibration (ACS712)

+Two calibration programs are provided to correctly measure current using the ACS712 sensor.

+Step 1 – Find ADC Midpoint

+Upload the code:

+acs712_midpoint_calibration.ino

+Purpose:
+This code determines the ADC midpoint value of the ACS712 sensor.
+The midpoint represents the sensor output when no current is flowing through the sensor.

+Procedure:
+1. Connect the ACS712 sensor to the STM32.
+2. Ensure no load current is flowing through the sensor.
+3. Upload the midpoint calibration code.
+4. Open the Serial Monitor.
+5. Note the midpoint ADC value printed in the Serial Monitor.

+This midpoint value will be used as the current offset in the next step.

+Step 2 – Calculate RMS Current

+Upload the code:

+acs712_irms_calculation.ino

+Purpose:
+This code calculates the RMS current using the midpoint value obtained in Step 1.

+Procedure:
+1. Insert the midpoint value obtained from Step 1 into the code.
+2. Upload the program to the STM32.
+3. Connect a load to the sensor.
+4. Observe the current value printed in the Serial Monitor.
+5. Compare it with a multimeter or clamp meter and adjust the sensitivity value if necessary.

+Voltage Sensor Calibration (ZMPT101B)

+Voltage calibration is performed using the following code:

+zmpt_voltage_calibration.ino

+Purpose:
+This code allows adjustment of the voltage calibration constant to match the actual supply voltage.

+Procedure:
+1. Upload the voltage calibration code to the STM32.
+2. Measure the actual AC voltage using a multimeter.
+3. Observe the voltage value printed in the Serial Monitor.
+4. Adjust the voltage calibration constant in the code until the measured value matches the multimeter reading.

+Running the Main System

+After completing the calibration process, upload the main project codes.

+STM32 Main Code:
+main_code/stm32_power_analyzer.ino

+ESP8266 IoT Communication Code: main_code/esp8266_iot_monitoring.ino

+Once uploaded, the system will perform real-time monitoring including voltage and current measurement, power parameter calculation, harmonic analysis using FFT, THD calculation, OLED display monitoring, and IoT data transmission through ESP8266.